-- BAAAM: This tool is provided as a convenience by Adobe, but it is not supported by the AAM product team or the Exchange partner support team.
+- BAAAM: This tool is provided as a convenience by Adobe, but it is not supported by the AAM product team or the Technology Partner Program partner support team.

 - The AAM APIs: these are fully supported by Adobe but you will need to devote development resources to creating the script to interface with them.

 - The AAM UI: if neither of the first two options work, then it may be necessary for you to creating traits and taxonomies one by one in the AAM interface.

 BAAAM is an Excel-based tool that you can use to manage your trait taxonomies.
 This documentation contains instructions for getting started with BAAAM.

 You will need an API client ID and secret key to use BAAAM.
 (The Username and Password will be same as your login credentials for Audience Marketplace.)
 If you do not already have those credentials, please reach out to Technology Partner Program Support and we can set you up with those credentials.

 BAAAM can be a bit tricky to get set up and configured and some partners aren’t able to get it working on their systems.
 Please note that the BAAAM Tool is not supported by Adobe and is provided for convenience only.
 The Technology Partner Program support team doesn’t have any access to the BAAAM internal code and can’t provide any troubleshooting suggestions beyond the ones included in the BAAAM troubleshooting documentation

 The most common causes of errors in BAAAM are: